Top 7: New Jersey Nets

 - Stats with the Nets: Over nine seasons, he showcased his prowess, averaging an impressive 16.4 points, 11.9 rebounds, and 1.3 blocks per game.
 His consistent production and defensive impact were instrumental in the team’s success.

 - Key Moments with the Team (1981-1989): Williams’ tenure with the Nets was defined by his unwavering commitment to dominating the paint.
-He established himself as a relentless rebounder and defensive anchor, setting the tone for the team’s identity.
 His leadership and on-court tenacity played a pivotal role in driving the Nets’ competitiveness and establishing them as a formidable force in the league.

 - Accolades with the Nets: Williams’ exceptional contributions were duly recognized with three NBA All-Star selections during his time with the Nets.

-- His Nets Career: Buck Williams’ legacy with the Nets extends beyond statistics and accolades.
-He was the epitome of reliability and consistency, serving as a scoring force while also excelling as a defensive powerhouse.
+- His Nets Career: He was the epitome of reliability and consistency, serving as a scoring force while also excelling as a defensive powerhouse.
 Williams’ presence in the paint not only bolstered the team’s offensive capabilities but also provided a defensive backbone, earning him admiration as one of the greatest players in Nets’ history.

 - Post-Nets Career: After departing from the Nets, Williams continued his career with other NBA teams, including the Portland Trail Blazers and New York Knicks.